 Pros

-• Most organic cotton is grown in rain-fed areas, more sustainable that traditional cotton methods
+- Most organic cotton is grown in rain-fed areas, more sustainable than traditional cotton methods

 My Final Thoughts:

-Organic cotton when used in limited runs and carefully produced is a far better option than mass-produced cotton.
-Everything I own made from organic cotton and by ethical brands, is in a different calibre of quality.
-I can see, and feel the difference between organic and the cheaper versions of cotton items I had when I used to shop on the high-street.
+Organic cotton, when used in limited runs and carefully produced, is a far better option than mass-produced cotton.
+Everything I own made from organic cotton and by ethical brands is of a different calibre of quality.
+I can see and feel the difference between organic and the cheaper versions of cotton items I had when I used to shop on the high street.

-Once you’ve experienced the softness of organic cotton and understand the health benefit of not having clothing made with toxic chemicals next to your skin, it’s hard to go back.
+Once you’ve experienced the softness of organic cotton and understand the health benefits of not having clothing made with toxic chemicals next to your skin, it’s hard to go back.

 1 thought on “Is Organic Cotton Sustainable?”